 Do some research and make wise choices about what you install in your landscape.
 Luckily you’re in the Berkshires where research couldn’t be more pleasurable.

 Here’s a list of just some of our favorite Berkshire properties and links to their websites.
 Enjoy the Berkshires!
-Study up this summer on what works beautifully, what doesn’t, and envision what more you can do in your own garden.
+Study these gardens throughout the year.
+Learn what works beautifully, what doesn’t, and envision what more you can do in your own garden.

 - Berkshire Botanical Garden – Stockbridge –BerkshireBotanical.org